MuhammadKhoshnaw/BasicMVIApp/README.md

 abstract class BaseFragment(@LayoutRes contentLayoutId: Int) : Fragment(contentLayoutId)
 ```

-And then we have [MVIFragment](ui/src/main/java/com/khoshnaw/ui/mvi/MVIFragment.kt) which is very similar to MVIActivity.
-It is implementing MVIView
+And then we have [MVIFragment](ui/src/main/java/com/khoshnaw/ui/mvi/MVIFragment.kt) which is very similar to `MVIActivity`.
+It is
+implementing `MVIView`
 in addition to data binding and view model generics.

 ```